Thanksgiving and Fall are the ideal times to serve the delectable pumpkin recipes. This Vegan Pumpkin Pizza is a warm and nutritious dinner option.

 - The veggies used are low-cost, readily available, and nutrient-dense.

 - This Mediterranean pumpkin pizza recipe is a low-calorie meal that is beneficial for weight loss since it allows you to eat more while consuming fewer calories.
 It’s high in nutrients and can be used to bulk up meals.

 How To Make Mediterranean Pumpkin Pizza (Gluten-Free, Vegan)?

 For this pizza crust, I decided to make the crust with Organic Quinoa Flour it turned out pretty good.
 You can make your own quinoa flour by processing quinoa in a high-speed blender.
 Doing it yourself is pretty easy, even if you don’t have a high-speed blender.

-Store in freezer until needed, remove the specific amount and thaw before use.
-I used pumpkin puree to give a pretty moist crust and pretty orange color.
+Store in the freezer until needed, remove the specific amount, and thaw before use.
+I used pumpkin puree to give a pretty moist crust and a pretty orange color.

 For the pesto, I used raw pumpkin seeds (pepitas), with kale and basil.
 It’s better to soak pumpkin seeds overnight to allow the seeds to begin sprouting and increase digestibility.
 Pumpkin seeds are a great source of magnesium and zinc, they are also great for expelling parasites from the body.
 You can substitute with walnuts or substitute with my Kale Pesto.

 This Mediterranean pumpkin pizza (gluten-free- vegan) can be eaten alone or with: